This policy is consistent with the MRC Policy on Data Sharing (v2.2) and the UK Research and Innovation Common principles on data Policy.

 The Medical Research Council Brain Network Dynamics Unit at the University of Oxford (MRC BNDU) receives funding from the Medical Research Council, UK (MRC), a part of UK Research and Innovation (UKRI).
 As a publicly-funded research institute, we have a responsibility to ensure the best use and re-use of the data we generate.

-Data that is generated in the Unit will be shared via the MRC BNDU Data Sharing Platform, unless an open repository is more suitable.
-Open repositories that have been used previously include: GitHub, ORA-Data and ModelDB.
+Data that are generated in the Unit will be shared via the MRC BNDU Data Sharing Platform or open repositories, unless due to size or statutory restrictions this is not possible.

 When a dataset is cited, it will be found on the Data Sharing Platform either via a direct URL in the citation, or via a DOI issued by the Bodleian Library.
 The DOI will resolve to an ORA-Data page, which in turn hyperlinks to the Data Sharing Platform.
 For publications where the data will be available for sharing at the time of publication, the DOI or Data Sharing Platform URL will be prepared and cited with this in the original publication.

 ORA-data is indexed by the JISC UK Research Data Discovery Service, increasing discoverability for data deposited there, and for the Data Sharing Platform datasets that have cataloguing-only entries in ORA-data for DOI allocation purposes.